socialdatalab-cosmos/cosmos-lessons/setup.md

 #### 3. COSMOS Self-Check:
 - When you start COSMOS for the first time, a self-check is run to ensure that COSMOS runs correctly.
-- First of all, you need to press 'Enter' to begin the check as you inform on the Terminal window. ///screenshot here
+- First of all, you need to press 'Enter' to begin the check as you inform on the Terminal window.
+**ADD SCREENSHOT**
 - There are **three** steps in this self-check.
 - For each step you will ask whether you saw a warning.
 If you did, the self-check will exit and you are presented with a Finder window open in the corresponding folder of the file.
+**ADD SCREENSHOT**

 **Step 1:** Trying to run MongoDB.
 When you see the warning press 'y'.
 In the Finder window, right-click (Control-click) on the `mongod` file, and from the context menu, select **Open**.